 - DO use deicer where applicable; high traffic areas and areas prone to icy conditions

-- DO dispatch your crews after 1 inch of snow has accumulated and only after the last snowflake has fallen
+- DO dispatch your crews after snow jobs are triggered in the app and only after the last snowflake has fallen during single day storms

-- DO use measurement tools to show depth of snow
+- DO use measurement tools to show the depth of snow